scloud19/SECipedia/AWS/EC2.md

 		A full instance hour will be charged for every transition from a stopped state to a running state.
 			Even if this occurs multiple times WITHIN the same hour.
+			EX: An instance hour is $.10.
+If you left the instance on for an hour, you would be charged $.10.
+If you stopped and restarted that instance twice during that hour, you would be charged $.30 for that hour of usage. (initial $.10 for the start, then 2 x $.10 for the subsequent starts

 EC2
 	Connecting